 Conclusions

 Individual-based simulations can provide much insight into how evolutionary processes shape patterns in the genome, especially when compared with predictions from analytical models.
 When making extraordinary claims about “the only universal mechanism” for a given phenomenon, researchers should make every attempt to frame their results clearly in relation to previous theory, and in terms of the fundamental evolutionary processes.
-The mechanism discussed by Rafajlović et al. is more of a nuance that was not explored in previous theory than something truly novel, and they have not sufficiently explored its general importance nor differentiated it clearly from previous theory.
+The mechanism discussed by Rafajlović et al. is more of a nuance that was not explored (not fully explored) in previous theory than something truly novel, and they have not sufficiently explored its general importance nor differentiated it clearly from previous theory.
 Their paper does not substantially contribute to understanding why different kinds of architectures evolve, as it is unclear whether loss of polymorphism is in fact the mechanism driving the concentration of architectures in their simulations independently of competition, and also unclear whether the loss is stochastic or deterministic.
 As there are analytically-predicted fitness differences for different architectures under migration-selection balance, competition among architectures provides a parsimonious explanation for observations in these simulations that should not be ignored.

+I have one major issue to add: It is not clear to me if their comparison of gain vs. loss “rates” (by the way, these are not rates, but probabilities; but this is a minor quibble) is appropriate and relevant for their conclusion.
+As we know, the distribution of effects of established mutations is not the same as the input distribution.
+However, it appears to me that, in their sims to determine loss rates, they did not start with established polys but chose specific allelic effects (described in their two-locus model).
+This distribution will almost certainly deviate from the distribution of effects in established polys.
+If this is the case, their comparison is irrelevant because they would mainly start from polys that had (almost) never been established (or rarely).

+It is also a pity that they write about local adaptation and never mention mean fitness or reduction of mean fitness caused by migration, mutation, and drift.
+Their concept of adaptation is problematic because differences between allelic effects tell only part of the story.
+Take a well or perfectly adapted population in their sense and shift the trait distribution (in the total pop) by a certain amount.
+This will clearly affect local adaptation in the “usual” sense.

+Overall, their paper suffers from a complete ignorance of relevant (even classical) theory.
+Among other, they give the impression that gain and loss of an allele are different mechanisms or processes.
+In reality, they are the consequence of one and the same set of processes, just applied to different initial conditions (gain: initially one mutant; loss: initially about 50% mutants – if I interpret their definition of establishment correctly).